Rugby: Leon MacDonald's move could lead to more Blues v Crusaders fireworks

-The traditional Blues v Crusaders rivalry could have an extra frission starting tonight following Leon MacDonald's announcement that he is joining what many in the south still see as the enemy from next year.
+The traditional Blues v Crusaders rivalry could have an extra frisson starting tomorrow night following Leon MacDonald's announcement that he is joining what many in the south still see as the enemy from next year.

 Days after the news was revealed, and in a neat piece of timing, Tana Umaga's men host the Crusaders at Eden Park and to say the southerners, and their head coach Scott Robertson, will be disappointed by MacDonald's decision to join the Blues on a three-year contract will be understating the case somewhat.